AlfrescoArchive/support-acs-docker/README.md

 * `bash ./scs.sh mariadb 10.0.15 toto alfresco-5.0.1.a 5.0.1`
 * `bash ./scs.sh mysql 5.6.17 titi alfresco-5.0.1.a 5.0.1`
 * `bash ./scs.sh postgres 9.3.5 titi alfresco-5.0.1.a 5.0.1`
+* `bash ./scs.sh oracle 11g titi alfresco-5.0.1.a 5.0.1`

+Note: only oracle 11g is available

 ## Verifying that your stack is up and running